tgruene/tgruene/README.md

 part of the Faculty of Chemistry at the University of Vienna.
 I prefer to call it 'Centre for Chemical Structure Analysis', because we not only use X-rays for crystallography, but also electrons.
-My research interest is crystallography in general and electron crystallography in particular.
+My research interest is crystallography in general and electron crystallography in particular: how to get the best out of the instrument, addressing detector development (in collaboration with the PSI detector group), data collection strategies and data processing.

 <!---